-Roasted Garlic & Baked Goat Cheese is an easy yet elegant appetizer to serve to guests on the coming chilly nights.
+Roasted Garlic and Baked Goat Cheese make an easy, yet elegant appetizer to serve to guests on the coming chilly nights.
 It also makes a meal in itself with the proper accompaniments.
 Cheese and bread always pleases!

 One of my favorite appetizers is Roasted Garlic and Baked Goat Cheese.
 Well, correction: one of my favorite meals is Roasted Garlic and Baked Goat Cheese.
 Give me a salad and a nice glass of wine on the side; I’ll be a happy camper.